Equilevel algebras: Completeness of the list of equilevel subalgebras of codimension three in

 \subsection{Algebras with three-point support}

-There can be eight types of graphs with three vertices describing the limit points $\nu(0)$ of matched 6-configurations, see Fig.~\ref{grrphs3}.
-The corresponding possible algebras of codimension 3 can be analyzed as in the previous subsection and give us the following classes of algebras.
+There are eight possible types of graphs with three vertices that describe the limit points $\nu(0)$ of matched 3-chord diagrams, see Fig.~\ref{grrphs3}.
+The corresponding possible algebras of codimension three can be analyzed as in the previous subsection and give us the following classes of algebras.
+1: $X$.
+2: $V$ and $g$.
+3: $U$.
+4: $U$ and $e$.
+5 and 6: $W$.
+7: $W$ and $k$.
+8: $W$, $k$, and $E$.